BOARD OF DIRECTORS

 brought the opportunity to build an event that is close to my heart ~ an event celebrating the art of lutherie.
 Burnsville, in the

 shadow of Mount Mitchell (highest peak east of the Mississippi), surrounded by some of the finest luthiers and musicians to be found, would nourish this event.
-We now represent 5 different luthiers today including Scott van Linge, Peter Robson and
+We now represent 4 different luthiers today including Peter Robson, Thomas Blevins, Mark Langer and Chuck Morrison.
+We also have a collection from Steven Miller of vintage instruments.

 The Mountain Acoustics Luthier Invitational will continue to evolve and stretch, always focusing on the amazing